 Safe Operating Techniques Within No-Wake Zones: Idle Power, Turning, and Prop Safety

-Set engine to idle as you enter a no-wake zone and maintain 0–2 mph to minimize wakes and protect wildlife and shorelines.
+Set engine to tick-over as you enter a no-wake zone and maintain 0–2 mph to minimise wakes and protect wildlife and shorelines.
 Plan your line of travel to pass along the outer edge where your wave impact is lowest, and share your intent with nearby boaters to keep everyone on predictable courses.
 With light traffic, even small adjustments reduce the force you exert on the water and the risk to others.

-Turning in these zones requires discipline.
+Navigating these areas requires discipline.
 Before you begin a curve, reduce power to idle, then steer a smooth, wide arc to avoid abrupt bow rise or stern waves.
 Keep your navigation steady and choose a path that avoids crossing the wakes of others.
 If you need to pass, do so at idle speed with ample separation, and simple, gradual course changes to protect wildlife and shore facilities.
 Boater safety seminars can sharpen these skills and improve outcomes for all peers in the nautical community.

 Prop safety matters more in restricted waters.
 Keep hands, hair, and clothing away from the propeller while the motor is running.
 Use the safety kill switch and have a crew member monitor passengers.
 If you must reverse, use slow, controlled thrust and avoid sudden backwash that pushes against docks or other boats.
 Before moving, check for debris or entanglement hazards around the prop; consider guards where available to reduce risk.
 These practices protect the boat, the environment, and everyone sharing the line of navigation along the coast or marina.